 If you like the designs of Office Max or Best Buy then you’ll love this theme.
 It works best with larger inventories and it has the feeling of a big superstore website.

 One more niche theme is AP Milky designed for the food & beverage crowd.
-Naturally this is probably a small audience but it can also work well for independent brewers, farmer’s markets, or ice cream manufacturers(among other industries).
+Naturally this is probably a small audience but it can also work well for independent brewers, farmer’s markets, ice cream manufacturers, or multipurpose stores.

 AP Milky uses a lot of milk-related graphics and icons in the design.
 But you have full control to remove these features and replace them with something else.